timoconnellaus/create-tsrouter-app/README.md

 # Create React App for TanStack Router

-This CLI applications builds Tanstack Router applications that are the functional equivalent of [Create React App](https://create-react-app.dev/).
+This CLI application builds Tanstack Router applications that are the functional equivalent of [Create React App](https://create-react-app.dev/).

 To help accelerate the migration away from `create-react-app` we created the `create-tsrouter-app` CLI which is a plug-n-play replacement for CRA.